 Grade Point Average

-To apply to an Endicott College study abroad program, students must have a minimum cumulative GPA of a 2.5.
-Students are advised to check the minimum GPA requirement for their desired program, which is listed on each program brochure page, as each institution has their own requirements.
+To apply to an Endicott College study abroad program, students must have a minimum cumulative GPA of 2.5.
+Students are advised to check the minimum GPA requirement for their desired program, which is listed on each program brochure page, as each institution has its own requirements.

 Students must be in good academic standing at the time of application.
-Students who are on academic probation are not eligible to participate.
+Students on academic probation are not eligible to participate.